Moving to Milan

 The city has a reputation for being incredibly work-orientated, but the work-life balance remains favourable thanks to its many annual events and varied social opportunities, especially those related to design.

 As a key element of the lifestyle in Milan, fashion is a top priority for many residents and the Milanese people seem to do everything with style.
-They are also passionate about food and sport.
+They are also passionate about food and sports.
 As such, there are plenty of restaurants, shops and cultural attractions, and watching one of the city’s top two football teams, the globally renowned AC Milan and FC Internazionale, in action at the local stadium is a must.

 Properties in Milan are some of the most expensive in Italy, but the choices are varied and include everything from inner-city apartments to spacious suburban villas and beyond.
 An extensive public transport system makes it easy to get from home to work and school.